-Tables 6-12 through 6-14 list surface waters that are crossed with a water supply or return flow pipeline and receive only temporary construction impacts.
+Tables 6-13 through 6-15 list surface waters that are crossed with a water supply or return flow pipeline and receive only temporary construction impacts.
+A water bodies and stream GIS dataset were used to determine the number and acreage of surface water crossings.